hansungj/NLPLab/README.md

 --evaluate true \
 --early_stopping 0 \
 --num_epochs 50 \
+--seed 1234 \
 ```

 ### RNN - train for 50 epochs

 this can also be run using early stopping by setting early stopping > 0

+To replicate the baseline accuracy score of 55.10%, run
 ```
 !python scripts/train.py \
 --model_type StaticEmb-rnn \